ysyk2021/the-resilient-salesperson-developing-inner-strength-and-perseverance-for-sales-success/src/chapter-7-1.md

-Chapter 7: Developing Perseverance: Importance of Perseverance in Sales
+Importance of Perseverance in Sales
 =======================================================================

 Perseverance is a critical quality for success in sales.
 In this chapter, we will explore the importance of perseverance in sales.